Walmart’s Mission Statement, Vision Statement & Strategies

 Assessment & Key Points – Walmart’s Mission Statement & Vision Statement

 In view of ideal conventions for developing corporate mission statements, Walmart’s mission statement satisfies only some of the conventional ideal qualities.
 For example, the retail company’s mission statement is specific regarding financial savings for customers.
-However, the lack of other details, such as information about types of products, types of target customers, target markets, and business self-concept, makes for a challenging implementation of the corporate mission in the retail business.
+However, the lack of other details, such as information about types of products, types of target customers, target markets, and business self-concept, makes for a challenging implementation of this mission statement in the retail business.
 Thus, a recommendation is to improve Walmart’s corporate mission by integrating information about products, customers, markets, and business self-concept into the statement.

 In creating ideal corporate vision statements, the conventions are satisfied in this case of Walmart Inc. The retail company’s vision statement is concise and clear.
 It is also abstract enough to encompass the business, and creates a beneficial challenge to motivate human resources, such as employees at the company’s stores.
 In addition, it is future-oriented, especially in considering the e-commerce environment.
-A way to improve Walmart’s corporate vision is to include information about other stakeholders, such as employees, who influence the actual performance of the retail business.
+A way to improve Walmart’s vision statement is to include information about other stakeholders, such as employees, who influence the actual performance of the retail business.
 This recommendation aims to make the vision statement encompassing, regarding Walmart’s operations and management.

 References